islamSorifulhero/Emergency-Hotline/readme.md

 iii. querySelector ("CSS selector") = Can use any CSS selector these are id, class, tag, attribute, etc. Returns only the first matching element.
 This is static because dose not update automatically if DOM changes.

+iv. querySelectorAll ("CSS selector") = Select All elements that match the CSS selector.
+Returns a NodeList.
+It is static and does not auto-update, and easy to loop with forEach.

 2. How do you **create and insert a new element into the DOM**?
 Ans: